armbian/documentation/docs/User-Guide_Getting-Started.md

 For each board we usually provide:

-- CLI Debian Jessie
+- CLI Debian Jessie (server),
-- CLI and desktop Ubuntu Xenial
+- CLI Ubuntu Xenial (server),
+- desktop Ubuntu Xenial.

 Some boards have different options due to their hardware specialities - router or IOT boards.